nmarsollier/viaduct/docs/content/docs/developers/generated_code/code_structure.md

 There are three main packages in particular making up the Tenant API:

-* `viaduct.api`: These are classes like `FieldExecutionContext` which are the foundation of our tenant-facing API.
+* `viaduct.api`: These are classes like `FieldExecutionContext` which are the foundation of our tenant developer API.

 * `viaduct.api.grts`: This is where we put generated code for classes used to represent GraphQL types, see description of GRTs below.